Draconizations/LnzLive/GUIDE.md

 - [Petz Palette Converter](https://draconizations.github.io/petz-palette-converter/)
 - [Petz Paletteiare](https://tabbzi.github.io/petz-paletteiare/)

 To load your palette image, use the "Import LNZ / BMP / PNG" button.
 These should now appear under `Local Palettes` in the file tree.
-You can now apply the paletes as normal in the LNZ data, make sure to omit the `.png` at the end.
+You can now apply the palettes as normal in the LNZ data, make sure to omit the `.png` at the end.
+Or, double-click the palette file name to apply automatically.

 You can also add files directly for LnzLive to access from your file system: